What Parents Should Know about Birth Injuries

 Choosing the right lawyer to represent you and your child is critical.
 The firm must have years of experience and the financial ability to fund the case.

-The lawyers at Decof, Decof & Barry, P.C. have represented families of injured children for decades.
+The lawyers at Decof, Barry, Mega & Quinn, P.C. have represented families of injured children for decades.
 I was an invited speaker at the American Conference Institute’s 16th Annual Advanced Forum on Obstetric Malpractice Claims in Philadelphia in June 2017.
 Many scientific presentations on prevention of injuries to infants were given, but it remains clear that far too many children are still suffering life-altering injuries that could have been prevented.

 If your child was born with birth injuries, your child should be compensated for the medical expenses, loss of income earning potential, and any physical pain or mental suffering that is endured.